Jofleming/can-of-books-backend/README.md

 ## Change Log

 11-08-2021 4:59pm - Application now has a fully-functional express server, with a GET route for the books path and can store book models in the database.
+11-09-2021 10:30pm - Application has working delete and post routes for adding and removing books from the database.

 ## Estimates